SkynetNext/Fixed64/README.md

 - Basic arithmetic operations and comparison: addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), addition assignment (`+=`), subtraction assignment (`-=`), multiplication assignment (`*=`), division assignment (`/=`), greater than (`>`), less than (`<`), greater than or equal to (`>=`), less than or equal to (`<=`), and equality (`==`).
 - Advanced mathematical functions: sine (`Sin`), cosine (`Cos`), tangent (`Tan`), exponential (`Exp`), and power (`Pow2`).
 - Trigonometric functions and their inverse: including `Sin`, `Cos`, `Tan`, `Acos`, `Asin`, and `Atan`.
-- Utility functions: square root (`Sqrt`), reciprocal (`Rcp`), and more.
+- Utility functions: square root (`Sqrt`), and more.

+### System Requirements

+Fixed64 requires C++20 or later due to its use of modern C++ features such as `std::bit_cast`.
+The library has been tested with the following compilers:
+- Clang 10.0 or later
+- GCC 10.0 or later

+### Template-Based Precision Control

+Fixed64 is implemented as a template class `Fixed64<P>` where `P` specifies the number of fractional bits.
+This allows for flexible precision control based on application requirements.
+Common precision types are predefined:

+- `Fixed64_16`: 16 fractional bits (Q47.16)
+- `Fixed64_32`: 32 fractional bits (Q31.32)
+- `Fixed64_48`: 48 fractional bits (Q15.48)

 ### Header-Only Library

 Fixed64 is a header-only library, meaning that it consists solely of header files without the need for separate source files or precompiled binaries.
 This design choice simplifies integration into projects, as developers only need to include the relevant header files in their codebase to use Fixed64.
 It eliminates the need for linking with precompiled libraries, making the library easily portable and usable across various platforms and compilers.
-Being a header-only library also facilitates ease of distribution and updating, as the entire library can be updated by replacing the header files.

 ### Predefined Constants

-To further enhance usability and reduce construction costs, Fixed64 includes a collection of predefined constants within the `Fixed64Const` class.
-These constants represent commonly used values such as `Zero`, `One`, `Pi`, and many others, facilitating easy and efficient usage within applications.
+To further enhance usability and reduce construction costs, Fixed64 includes a collection of predefined constants accessible as static methods.
+These constants represent commonly used values such as `Zero()`, `One()`, `Pi()`, and many others, facilitating easy and efficient usage within applications.

 ### Infinity and NaN Handling